DiyaR-2006/EduSense/README.md

 - `LiquidCrystal I2C`

 ## Setup & Installation

 - Blynk Setup:
   --Create a new Template in Blynk.
-  --Define Datastreams (V0-V12) for sensors and actuators.
+  --Define Datastreams for sensors and actuators.
   --Copy your Template ID and Auth Token.

 - Wokwi Simulation:
 - Open the diagram.json and sketch.ino in Wokwi.
 - Paste your Blynk credentials at the top of the sketch.
 Ensure libraries.txt includes: Blynk, DHT sensor library.
-- Run: Click the "Play" button in Wokwi and monitor the data on your Blynk mobile app.
+- Run: Click the "Play" button in Wokwi and monitor the data on your Blynk.

 ## Future Scope
 - Integration of AI for predictive energy usage analytics.
-- Centralized dashboard for school-wide facility management (B2B)
+- Centralized dashboard for school-wide facility management (B2B).
+- Integrated RFID based attendance system.

 ## 📁 Repository StructurePlaintext

 ├──Codezen 2026 ppt.pdf    #TEMPLATE FOR PPT